wpilibsuite/frc-docs/source/docs/software/pathplanning/robot-characterization/characterization-routine.rst

 .. image:: images/voltageparameters.png
    :alt: Voltage Parameters section of the Logger window.

 :guilabel:`Quasistatic Ramp Rate` controls how quickly the voltage will ramp up during the quasistatic tests.
-The goal here is to get the voltage ramped up almost to full speed.
+The goal here is to get the voltage ramped up enough that a trend emerges.
 If the amount of space you have to run the robot is small you might need to slightly increase this ramp rate.

 :guilabel:`Dynamic Step Voltage` is the voltage that will be applied immediately on start to determine how your robot accelerates.
 If your robot is short on space you should slightly reduce the voltage.